JellyJoe198/Word-finder/README.md

 # Dictionary sorter
-This program takes a dictionary and outputs words that fit that criteria into a text file.
+This program takes a dictionary and outputs words that fit certain criteria into a text file.
-Once cloned to your computer, edit the settings file (with IDLE or other) to change these parameters.
+Once cloned to your computer, edit `settings.py` (with IDLE or a plaintext editor) to change these parameters, then run `dictionary sorter.py` to sort them
 Version 0.6.4 has different variables but it has comments in the code to help.

 ### System Requirements